Tableau helps you see, understand and protect your data.

 In committing contractually to both the Privacy Shield Framework and the Model Clauses, Tableau has invested in the operational processes necessary to meet the exacting requirements of European data privacy requirements.

-GDPR requires that personal information is subject to certain contractual protections as it transfers between companies.
-To ensure contractual protections for our customers using our Tableau Online products, we have created a GDPR-ready DPA.
+GDPR requires that personal information is subject to certain contractual protections as it transfers between controller and processor.
+To ensure contractual protections for our customers using our Tableau Online products, we have created a GDPR-ready Data Processing Agreement (DPA).
 Partners receive a DPA as part of onboarding and/or renewal.

 Tableau collects personal information for marketing purposes only pursuant to GDPR and other local laws.
 Marketing communications are easily opted out of at any time, either through an unsubscribe button on the email itself, or by contacting email@example.com.